|Last Quarterly Update:||1/9/2017|

 Companies in this industry act as agents to sell insurance policies and annuities underwritten by insurance carriers.
-Major companies include Arthur J Gallagher, Brown & Brown, and Marsh (all based in the US), as well as Aon, Lloyd's of London, and Willis Group (all based in the UK); and CNinsure (China).
+Major companies include Arthur J Gallagher, Brown & Brown, and Marsh & McLennan (all based in the US), as well as Aon, Lloyd's of London, and Willis Towers Watson (all based in the UK), and CNinsure (China).

-The US insurance agencies and brokerages industry includes about 130,000 establishments (single-location companies and branches of multi-location companies) with annual revenue of about $105 billion.
+The US insurance agencies and brokerages industry includes about 133,000 establishments (single-location companies and units of multi-location companies) with annual revenue of about $120 billion.

 Many companies that primarily offer insurance products to businesses function mainly as brokers.
 Captive agencies operate as a sales agent for a single insurer, working on its behalf; independent brokers sell products from several providers.
-Underwriters of insurance coverage, including health insurance carriers, are covered in separate industry profiles.
+Insurance carriers are covered in separate industry profiles.

-Demand is related to consumer income and commercial business activity.
+Demand is related to consumer income and commercial activity.
 When the economy grows, so does the demand for personal and business insurance.
 When the economy contracts, as it did in the late 2000s, demand for insurance falls.
-Despite the prominence of large companies in the commercial segment, the US industry remains highly fragmented: the largest 50 firms only hold 25 percent of the total market.
+Despite the prominence of large companies ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options